spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ecs.md

 ### Optional: IAM Roles for Tasks

-You may create IAM roles that have the `ecs-tasks.amazonaws.com` trust relationship so that your containers have an IAM role associated to them.
+You can create IAM roles that have the `ecs-tasks.amazonaws.com` trust relationship so that your containers have an IAM role associated to them.
 For information on how to modify IAM roles in the AWS console, see the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html){:target="\_blank"}

 ```json
 {